AdalbertKing/mssql-windows-scripts-for-multiple-backup-and-restore-all-databases/README.md

 2.Full copies are made with INIT,FORMAT parameters, resulting in the creation of a new file. bak and resetting the backup cycle with the writing of this information to the database.
  Differential copies are made with the FORMAT parameter.
 As a result, we have in the directories with backups the last full copy and the last differential copy.
  Which allows you to recover databases to the state after the full backup, or after the last differential.
-To recover databases to any point in the past, you need to add a mechanism for archiving directories with .bak. betwen backup tasks, or create them on a snapshot file system (ZFS, BTRFS).
+To recover databases to any point in the past, you need to add a mechanism for archiving directories with .bak. between backup tasks, or create them on a snapshot file system (ZFS, BTRFS).
 You can also exclude FORMAT and INIT parameters from the scripts, which will result in incrementing .bak files.
  However, this will affect the correctness of the restoreall.sql query, which in this version does not yet support the FILES = n parameter that allows you to specify the archive position in the .bak file from which you want to restore the database.
 Implementing this mechanism is difficult because each database may be created at a different time , and thus will have a different FILES parameter at a given time.